board nominating and governance committee

 - The Committee shall coordinate and assist management and the Board of Directors in recruiting new members to the Board of Directors.

-- The Committee shall investigate suggestions for candidates for membership on the Board of Directors and shall recommend prospective Directors, as required, to provide an appropriate balance of knowledge, experience and capability on the Board of Directors, including stockholder nominations for the Board of Directors.
+- The Committee shall evaluate suggestions for candidates for membership on the Board of Directors and shall recommend prospective Directors, as required, to provide an appropriate balance of knowledge, experience and capability on the Board of Directors, including stockholder nominations for the Board of Directors.

 - The Committee shall review proposed changes to the Corporation's charter or by-laws, or Board committee charters, and make recommendations to the Board of Directors.